Skip to Content

-Fontana del Moro: A Visual and Cultural Journey Through Rome’s Piazza Navona Masterpiece
+Fontana del Moro: 5 Captivating Insights Into Rome’s Piazza Navona Masterpiece

 The fountain’s original design dates back to the 1570s and is attributed to Giacomo della Porta.
 Later, in the 1650s, Gian Lorenzo Bernini made significant contributions to the project.
 To aid in the creation of the central figure, Bernini produced a substantial terracotta model, which served as a reference for Giovanni Antonio Mari as he sculpted the final figure.